 If you’ve unintentionally caused water to run towards your neighbour’s property, you could be facing a lawsuit and will be responsible for any expenses to correct the situation.

 Older homes sometimes have clay or concrete weeping tiles, which do tend to deteriorate, collapse, and become blocked with dirt and roots as they age.
 You may need to replace the whole system with modern plastic weeping tile, or in some cases, you can simply replace the damaged sections.

-If the tiles have a blockage, but they haven’t collapsed, you may be able to have the system flushed.
+If your perimeter drain system is plugged, you may be able to have the system flushed.
 A professional can dig access points around the basement walls to access the drain and clean it out.
 Some older drain pipes have ridges on the inside which make it impossible to clean.
 These would probably need to be replaced.

-When the perimeter drains are installed, a layer of gravel is generally placed on top of the perimeter drainage system, before the dirt is filled back in.
-This should prevent clogging.
-However, if the system is clogged up, there’s not much you can do besides having the whole area dug up again, and the pipes replaced.
+Perimeter drains are usually installed with a layer of gravel placed on top of the system, before the dirt is filled back in.
+This usually serves to prevent clogging.
+However, if the system is clogged up (and flushing doesn’t work) there’s not much you can do besides having the pipes replaced.

 If you are replacing your system, consider having a clean-out port installed.
 This type of port can be accessed from the surface, so there is no digging up to worry about should the system need cleaning at some point in the future.